hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 class: title

 # Chapter 1
-## Terraform OSS, Cloud and Enterprise
+## Terraform Community Edition, HCP Terraform, and Terraform Enterprise

 ???
-**In the first chapter we'll cover Terraform open source and some of the differences between OSS and Cloud and Enterprise.**
+**In the first chapter we'll cover Terraform Community Edition and some of the differences between Community Edition, HCP Terraform, and Terraform Enterprise.**

 ---
 name: terraform-user-journey